Dakota Fanning

 Hannah Dakota Fanning (born February 23, 1994) is an American actress.
+Fanning is known for her roles in blockbuster films and independent features, both as a child actor and as an adult.
+Her accolades include nominations for a Primetime Emmy Award, a Golden Globe Award, and two Screen Actors Guild Awards.

-She rose to prominence at the age of seven for her performance as Lucy Dawson in the drama film I Am Sam (2001), for which she received a Screen Actors Guild Award nomination at the age of eight, making her the youngest nominee in SAG history.
-Fanning played major roles as a child actress in the films Uptown Girls (2003), The Cat in the Hat (2003), Man on Fire (2004), War of the Worlds (2005), Dreamer (2005), Hide and Seek (2005), and Charlotte's Web (2006), and the eponymous character in Coraline (2009).
+Fanning received recognition at the age of seven for starring in the drama film I Am Sam (2001), being nominated for the SAG Award for Outstanding Performance by a Female Actor in a Supporting Role and becoming the youngest nominee in SAG history.
+She then starred in the miniseries Taken (2002), and in the films Uptown Girls (2003), Man on Fire (2004), War of the Worlds (2005), Charlotte's Web (2006) and The Secret Life of Bees (2008).
+She transitioned to mature roles with The Twilight Saga (2009–2012) and the independent films The Runaways (2010) and a co-starring role in Night Moves (2013).

-Fanning followed with more mature roles, playing Lewellen in Hounddog (2007), Lily in The Secret Life of Bees (2008), Cherie Currie in The Runaways (2010) and Jane in The Twilight Saga (2009–2012).
-Throughout the 2010s, she continued appearing in independent productions such as the dramas Now Is Good (2012) and Night Moves (2013), the comedy-drama Very Good Girls (2013), and the biographical film Effie Gray (2014).
-In 2018, she appeared in the heist comedy Ocean's 8 and had a starring role in the period drama series The Alienist.
-She has since portrayed Manson girl Squeaky Fromme in the Quentin Tarantino film Once Upon a Time in Hollywood (2019) and First Daughter Susan Ford in the Showtime biographical drama series The First Lady (2022).
+Fanning has appeared in films such as Ocean's 8 (2018), Once Upon a Time in Hollywood (2019), and The Equalizer 3 (2023).
+Since 2018, she has starred in television series The Alienist (2018), The First Lady (2022) and The Perfect Couple (2024).
+She has also had a starring role in The Watchers (2024) and received renewed critical recognition for the miniseries Ripley in the same year, earning nominations for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie nomination.

 Early life

-Fanning was born in Conyers, Georgia.
+Hannah Dakota Fanning was born on February 23, 1994, in Conyers, Georgia.
 She attended a Montessori School in Covington.
-Her mother, Heather Joy (née Arrington), played tennis professionally, and her father, Steven J. Fanning, played minor league baseball and later worked as an electronics salesman in Los Angeles, California.
+Her mother, Heather Joy (née Arrington), played tennis professionally and her father, Steven J. Fanning, played minor league baseball and later worked as an electronics salesman in Los Angeles.
 Her maternal grandfather was former American football player Rick Arrington, and her aunt is former ESPN reporter Jill Arrington.
-Counted among the Arrington family's notable ancestors is the gentleman farmer William Farrar.
-Fanning is the elder sister of actress Elle Fanning; they were brought up as Southern Baptists.
+Her ancestors include William Farrar.
+Dakota is the elder sister of actress Elle Fanning; both of them use their middle names as their given names due to family tradition.
+They grew up as Southern Baptists.

-Acting career

-1999–2003
+Career

+1990s
-When Fanning was a small child, she was an actress at the Towne Lake Arts Center in Woodstock, Georgia, starring in small plays.
-In 1999, at the age of five, she began her professional acting career, appearing in a Tide television commercial.
-Her first significant acting job was a guest role in the NBC prime-time drama ER, which remains one of her favorite roles:

-Fanning subsequently had several guest roles on television series, including CSI: Crime Scene Investigation, The Practice, and Spin City.
-She also portrayed the title characters of Ally McBeal and The Ellen Show as young girls.
+Fanning first acted at the Towne Lake Arts Center in Woodstock, Georgia, starring in small plays at the age of five.
+In 1999, she began her professional acting career, appearing in a Tide television commercial.
+Her first significant acting job was a guest role in the NBC prime-time drama ER.
+Fanning then had several guest roles on television series including CSI: Crime Scene Investigation, The Practice, and Spin City.
+She also portrayed the title characters of Ally McBeal and The Ellen Show as adolescents.